mckinsey/vizro/vizro-core/docs/pages/user-guides/custom-css.md

 Suppose you want to hide the page title on one page only.
 Here's how you can achieve this:

 1. Give a valid `id` to the `Page`, for example `Page(id="page-with-hidden-title", title="Page with hidden title", ...)`.
 2. Identify the CSS class or CSS `id` you need to target.
-To hide the page title, you need to hide the container with the `id `right-header`.
+To hide the page title, you need to hide the parent container with the id `right-header`.
-3. Use the `id` in combination with CSS selectors to change the relevant CSS properties.
+3. Use the `id` to hide the content.
 4. Add your custom css file to the `assets` folder as explained above.